ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 | `SetSplitTime` | The broadcast event name that the client will listen for. |
 | `index` | The child index inside of **Splits** so you know which trigger the player has overlapped. |

-The last parameter sends the current time the race has took so that it gets updated on the client.
+The last parameter sends the current time the race has taken so that it gets updated on the client.
 Since you are broadcasting to the player with the split time, you can make use of this broadcast and send the race time so the client receives the most accurate version.

 ```lua linenums="1" hl_lines="5 11"
 local function OnFinishTriggerOverlap(trigger, obj)